jccuevas/cpp-docs.es-es/docs/standard-library/auto-ptr-class.md

 #### <a name="return-value"></a>Valor devuelto

-Una referencia a un objeto de tipo `Type` que posee el puntero.
+Referencia a un objeto de tipo `Type` que posee el puntero.

 #### <a name="remarks"></a>Comentarios